 We’re the experts who do this every day and can evaluate what a 2008 Honda Accord EX is really worth in our market.
-(If you don’t already keep a nail file in your car at all times, there’s a surprising reason you definitely should.)
+Find out the surprising reason you should keep a nail file in your car.

 You accuse us of being the biggest liars in the world, but we like to say “buyers are liars”

 You tell us you’re looking for a car for a friend, that you’ve got to run to get to daycare, that you’ve got perfect credit.
 Right.

 If I ask “Are you here to buy?”